jadomag/curtail/README.md

 Install with your favorite package manager and add the following to your vimrc:

 ```
-syntax enable           " enable syntax highlighting
+syntax enable       " toggle syntax highlighting on.
-set termguicolors       " enable true color support
+set termguicolors   " enable 24-bit RGB color in TUI.
-set background=dark     " set to dark mode; use 'light' for light mode
+set background=dark " set to "dark" or "light" mode.
-colorscheme curtail     " set the colorscheme to curtail
+colorscheme curtail " load "curtail" color scheme.
 ```

-Following snippet may be required if colors aren't displayed correctly:
+The snippet below may be required if colors aren't displayed correctly:

 ```
 execute "set t_8f=\e[38;2;%lu;%lu;%lum"